chef-boneyard/chef-server-cluster/README.md

 ## Requirements

 There's a few steps to take to get the provisioning node ready to launch the cluster.
 This assumes a `chef-repo` is used and the cookbook is being used locally (e.g., berks installed into a vendor path, or a symlink to the cookbook's repository).
-These instructions are probably incomplete, but we'll improve them over time.

 It is assumed that these steps are done in the `chef-repo`.